 Pudu is a busy district located in Kuala Lumpur.
 This neighbourhood is filled with historical architecture, sandwiched between other more popular sections such as Bukit Bintang, Maluri and Cheras.
 Pudu is home to historical buildings such as Pudu Sentral, Kuala Lumpur’s oldest bus station; the traditional Pudu Wet Market, and the imposing gate and ruined wall of a colonial-era Pudu Prison.

 Besides that, Pudu is also well-known for its abundance of delicious street eats.
 The food here will truly give locals and visitors a delectable dining experience.
-With that said, here’s a list of amazing foods you should cover whenever you’re in Pudu!
+With that said, here’s a list of amazing food you should cover whenever you’re in Pudu!

 How else to eat like a local than hunting for their delicious street food?
 With that, anyone can dine like a local here because Pudu offers an iconic street-food hub at Pudu Glutton Street Night Market.
 There are tons of hawker stalls serving a variety of food here.